Nola Luxford: Personal life

 Her first husband, Maurice George "Maurie" Luxford, whom she wed in 1919, died.
-She married, secondly, to William Bauernschmidt.
-She married her third husband, Glenn Russell Dolberg, in 1959; he died in 1977.
-She became a naturalized United States citizen on 12 November 1928.
+Luxford divorced Maurice in April 1927, and two months later married William Bauernschmidt, the son of a wealthy family from Baltimore.
+She became a naturalised United States citizen on 12 November 1928.
+Luxford began the process of divorcing Bauernschmidt in the 1930s, leading to significant press coverage, often painting her as materialistic.
+The divorce was finalised in 1939.
+On 1 August 1959, Luxford married her third husband, Glenn Russell Dolberg, who had originally been the NBC manager who hired her to cover the 1932 Olympic Games.
+The couple lived in the Los Angeles hills, until Dolberg's death in 1977.
 She continued to live in Pasadena, California, where she died on 10 October 1994, aged 98.
 She was survived by five nieces and one nephew.